 When considering whether to file for chapter 7 bankruptcy in Colorado, it’s important to remember that all of your dischargeable debts will be wiped out.
 This includes not just credit card and medical bills, but also the debt you owe on your car and your home.
 Even though you will no longer owe any money on your home, whether you keep it after filing bankruptcy is largely up to you.
 The three most common options for your house after bankruptcy are to reaffirm, “stay and pay”, or surrender.

 - Reaffirm – Reaffirmation is a process in which someone who has filed bankruptcy asks the judge to waive the discharge of a particular debt.
 With a mortgage or HELOC, you agree that you will continue to make your payments on the house, and that you continue to owe the debt.
 As long as you continue to make payments, the lender can’t foreclose.
 However, if you become unable to pay, not only can the lender foreclose, but they can also sue you for the deficiency (the difference between what you owe on the home, including foreclosure costs and other fees, and what they sell it for at auction).
 One advantage to signing a reaffirmation agreement is that your continued payments will help you rebuild your credit score more quickly.
+However, reaffirmation of mortgage debt is generally disfavored by the Bankruptcy Court and bankruptcy lawyers in Colorado.

 - Surrender – If you don’t want to keep your home, or if the lender is demanding that you sign a reaffirmation but you don’t think it’s in your best interest (for example because you owe far more than it’s worth, or the interest rate is too high), you may simply hand the keys over to the lender and be done with it.
 The chapter 7 bankruptcy frees you from the debt associated with the home, so you can rent for a few years and buy again when you’re ready without the threat of the lender coming after you.